HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ##### Failover

 After the master ConfigDB of the DR center fails, the standby master ConfigDB of the DR center will be automatically set as unavailable.
-When the failure is restored, you need to click the \[Enable\] button on the \"[Parameter Configuration](#compute-node-parameter-configuration)\" page of management platform before the dynamic loading takes effect.
+When the failure is restored, you need to click the [Enable] button on the "[Parameter Configuration](#compute-node-parameter-configuration)" page of management platform before the dynamic loading takes effect.
 When the standby master ConfigDB in the DR center is enabled, its master ConfigDB must be enabled; otherwise, the operation is invalid.
 If only the slave ConfigDB of the DR center fails, only the slave ConfigDB will be marked as unavailable and will not affect other services.

 #### Data source